+a=statistically significant

+b= not significant

 Discussion

 Uziza and Uda are known for their high content of bioactive compounds, particularly alkaloids, flavonoids, tannins, and phenolic acids.
 These phytochemicals are responsible for its medicinal properties [13].
 The seeds, in particular, contain piperine, a compound known for its antioxidant, anti-inflammatory, and antimicrobial activities [14].
 The presence of these bioactive compounds makes the plants a valuable source for both nutrition and traditional medicine.
 The different parts of the plant have been characterised and their chemical composition determined.
 They are used as therapeutic agents in minor ailments [15].
-Phytochemicals are not vitamins or minerals but are bioactive compounds found in plant foods that work with nutrients and dietary fibres to protect against disease [4-[6].
+Phytochemicals are not vitamins or minerals but are bioactive compounds found in plant foods that work with nutrients and dietary fibres to protect against disease [4-6].
 They are also found to have cholesterol-lowering ability [3].

-In this study, the proximate analysis as shown in Table 1, reveals that Xylopia aethiopica contains crude protein (8.32±0.46), fat (7.53±0.35), carbohydrate (59.23±4.25), ash content (12.89±0.71), moisture (13.44±0.27), fibre (1.17±0.37), Piper guineenses contains crude protein (9.26±0.99), fat (4.02±0.43), carbohydrate (57.13±6.04), ash content (10.54±0.38), moisture (18.53±0.19), fibre (3.22±0.44), [16] also studied Uziza Leaf and found that in addition to the above mentioned, it also contains a high amount of ash.
+In this study, the proximate analysis, shown in Table 1, reveals that Xylopia aethiopica contains crude protein (8.32±0.46), fat (7.53±0.35), carbohydrate (59.23±4.25), ash content (12.89±0.71), moisture (13.44±0.27), fibre (1.17±0.37), while Piper guineenses contains crude protein (9.26±0.99), fat (4.02±0.43), carbohydrate (57.13±6.04), ash content (10.54±0.38), moisture (18.53±0.19), fibre (3.22±0.44), Iveala et al. [16] also studied Uziza Leaf and found that in addition to the above mentioned composition, it also contains a high amount of ash.
 The crude fibre content of Uziza leaf was also found to be high, so consumption of this leaf could aid digestion, absorption of water from the body, bulky stool and prevent constipation [17].
 The fat content of Uziza Leaf was found to be low, so it could be employed as part of the weight loss regimen.
 Also, the protein content of this plant makes it a good source of plant protein.
 The study also showed that P.guineense has a high carbohydrate content, so its consumption could provide the body with the energy needed for daily activities [18].

 Conclusion